 Maybe you've never played a Yakuza game and feel you can gloss over this one.
 Don't do that.
-Yakuza is the Yakuza game to play, whether you're a fan of the long-running series, or never touched it before.
+Yakuza 0 is the Yakuza game to play, whether you're a fan of the long-running series, or never touched it before.

 Sega has built a fantastic backstory about a fascinating leading man, with a quirky splicing of drama and comedy.
 You'll stick around for the story, but you'll also appreciate the moment-to-moment gameplay, like the bone-breaking fisticuffs, or the bevy of attractive things to do on the side.

 Whether you're in it for one hell of a yarn, brutal brawls, hours of mini-games, or a killer soundtrack, Yakuza 0 punches all the right boxes.

 The thing is, you'll soon find yourself endeared to these weird and wonderful characters to the point where, when they die it's actually upsetting.
 Sure, you might want some of them to meet ugly fates more than others, but you'll fight to protect your favourites.

 When you find yourself ranking the characters in terms of which ones you'd like to die least, you'll know that Until Dawn has you in its clutches.
 This is an adventure where your decisions can have big bloody consequences for the game's heroes.

-But if action-adventure gaming has a name, it has to be Lara Croft.
+If action-adventure gaming has a name, it has to be Lara Croft.
 Lady Croft nicked Dr Jones' fedora and made such a compelling action-adventure franchise that Indiana Jones games felt like knock-offs of Tomb Raider games.

 Then the series went stale.
 Cue the entry of a timely reboot from developer Crystal Dynamics and Lara Croft was back on track.
 Except the Tomb Raider 2013 was great but not amazing.